|Scientific Name||Lolium multiflorum Lam.|

 Italian ryegrass as a weed is a cool-season annual bunchgrass.
 It grows as a summer annual in Mediterranean-type climates.
 This species is also a predominant forage grass in Europe and in the United States.

-It has a wide range of adaptability to soils, but thrives best on dark rich soils in regions with mild climates.
+The grass adapts well to a wide range of different soils, but thrives best on dark rich soils in regions with mild climates.
 It does not withstand hot, dry weather or severe winters.

 Additional Crop Information